thvd/lexer-dart/README.md

-# Automaton based lexer helper for Dart
+# Lexing tools for Dart

-Tools that make writing automaton based lexer's easy and enjoyable.
+Tools that make writing lexer's easy and enjoyable.

 The code is released under the terms of the [MIT license](http://conradk.mit-license.org/license.html).